AOC Raises $1M For Texas In One Day. Where Are Republicans?

-Category: World Politics Hits: 1As Sen. Ted Cruz rushed back to Texas on Thursday after coming under fire for fleeing to Cancún while his constituents faced devastating power outages, water disruptions, and food shortages, an out-of-state Democratic lawmaker teamed up with a coalition of local organizations to raise money to provide direct relief for people in desperate need.
+Category: World Politics Hits: 5As Sen. Ted Cruz rushed back to Texas on Thursday after coming under fire for fleeing to Cancún while his constituents faced devastating power outages, water disruptions, and food shortages, an out-of-state Democratic lawmaker teamed up with a coalition of local organizations to raise money to provide direct relief for people in desperate need.
 Announced on Twitter early Thursday evening by Rep. Alexandria Ocasio-Cortez (D-N.Y.), the grassroots fundraising campaign brought in more than $1 million in a matter of hours—all of which, according to the New York Democrat, will go to The Bridge Homeless Recovery Center, Ending Community Homeless Coalition (ECHO), Family Eldercare, Houston Food Bank, Feeding Texas, and other local groups assisting Texans during the ongoing emergency.
 "Wow.
 We officially raised $1 million for Texas relief at 9:17 pm," Ocasio-Cortez tweeted Thursday night.
 "Thank you all so much.
 I'm at a loss for words.
 Always in awe of movement work.
 100% of this relief is going straight to Texan food assistance, homelessness relief, elder care, and more."

 Read more https://crooksandliars.com/2021/02/aoc-raises-1m-texas-one-day-where-are